Mujsterr/student-to-software-engineer/docs/2-landscape-of-tech-employment/index.md

 At the same time, recent waves of tech layoffs have displaced many experienced developers—who are now competing for roles that might have otherwise gone to entry-level candidates.

-Meaning all these new graduates have little a significantly more difficult time landing a job.
+Meaning all these new graduates have a significantly more difficult time landing a job.

 ## Developers Used To Be In Demand